Notice of Valuation

 Capital value is the total value of the property (including the land value), excluding plant and machinery.

-Assessed Annual Value is the gross annual rental value of the property excluding GST, municipal rates and land tax, but cannot be less than 4% of the capital value.
+Assessed annual value is the gross annual rental value of the property excluding GST, local government rates and land tax, but cannot be less than 4% of the capital value.

-If you disagree with your valuations, you can lodge a formal objection with the Valuer-General within 60 days after receipt of the notice.
+If you disagree with a valuation, you can lodge an objection with the Valuer-General within 60 days from receipt of the Notice of Valuation.

-If any of the details shown on your Notice of Valuation are incorrect, please contact the OVG Enquiries.
+If any of the details shown on your Notice of Valuation are incorrect, please contact us.

 Contact